NRGGIT/myrims/myRIMS/README.md

-in# myRIMS - Research Information Management System
+# myRIMS - Research Information Management System

 A Research Information Management System (RIMS) based on the CERIF (Common European Research Information Format) data model.
 This system provides a comprehensive solution for managing research information, including researchers, projects, publications, funding, and more.